qinlinnnnn-ux/VisualCraft-AI/VibeFlow_AI_Codex_PRD.md

 - How to place proof, payoff, CTA, or loop
 - How to adapt the template to a niche, product, or AI avatar

-VibeFlow AI turns those repeatable structures into reusable templates.
+VisualCraft-AI turns those repeatable structures into reusable templates.

 ### Primary Users
 1. **New human creators**